-IPOPEMA Securities complies with the corporate governance principles and Best Practice for listed companies defined by the WSE.
-Until June 30th 2021, the Company had complied with the principles set out in "Best Practice for WSE-Listed Companies 2016", adopted by Resolution of the WSE Supervisory Board of October 13th 2015.
-As of July 1st 2021, the Company complies with the principles set out in "Best Practice for WSE-Listed Companies 2016" (resolution of the WSE Supervisory Board of March 29th 2021).
+IPOPEMA Securities complies with the corporate governance principles and best practice for listed companies defined by the WSE in the document "Best Practice for GPW Listed Companies 2021" (resolution of the WSE Supervisory Board of March 29th 2021).

 In addition, as a brokerage house regulated by the Polish Financial Supervision Authority, the Company is also required to apply the guidelines set out in the "Principles of Corporate Governance for Supervised Institutions" issued by the PFSA Office on July 22nd 2014.